My delicious Healthier French Onion Soup is a lightened up version of a classic restaurant dish that you can make at home.

 When the weather gets cold, don’t you just want to curl up with a hot, comforting bowl of soup?
-My French onion soup is a classic recipe that will warm you up and earn you accolades from your family.
+My delicious French onion soup is a lightened up version of a classic restaurant dish that you can make at home.
 Besides being a crowd pleaser, it’s also inexpensive to make (it doesn’t get much cheaper than onions).
 It’s delicious served alone or topped with a crusty piece of French bread and gooey, melted Gruyere cheese.

 The base of the soup is simple- it’s made by caramelizing onions until they are deliciously sweet and golden brown.
-Caramelized onions are one of my favorite secret ingredients that I love to incorporate into dishes because they add so much flavor without too many calories.
-It takes a little patience to make them because it takes time for the onions to cook down to the point that their sugars start to caramelize and turn a lovely brown color.
+Caramelized onions are one of my favorite secret ingredients!
+I love to incorporate into dishes because they add so much flavor without too many calories.
+It does take a little patience to make them though.
+It takes time for the onions to cook down to the point that their sugars start to caramelize and they turn a lovely brown color.
 But it’s so worth the effort.
 I usually make an extra large batch and save the rest to use in other dishes.
 They make a great topping for things like pizza or flatbread and burgers.
 They also can be stirred into pasta dishes, sauces and dips to add depth of flavor.

-Although classic French Onion soup recipes usually call for cooking the onions in butter, I use heart healthy olive oil instead.
+Although classic French Onion soup recipes usually call for cooking the onions in butter.
+I use heart healthy olive oil instead.
 The caramelized onions have so much intrinsic flavor, you won’t miss the butter.
-Once the onions are done caramelizing, you simply add some fresh herbs, beef stock, wine (or sherry) and a bit of cognac and simmer until done.
+Once the onions are done caramelizing, you simply add some fresh herbs, beef stock, wine (or sherry) and a bit of cognac.
+Then you just simmer the soup until it’s done.
 You can substitute chicken stock or even vegetable stock if you want to make a vegetarian version.
 The soup is delicious alone but classically, it’s served with crusty bread and tons of Gruyere cheese that’s melted under the broiler just before serving.
-To simplify the process and cut some calories, I toast slices of French bread in the toaster oven with just enough grated Gruyere cheese.
+To simplify the process and cut some calories, I toast slices of French bread in the toaster oven with some grated Gruyere cheese.
 It’s such a strong-flavored cheese, you’ll find that a little goes a long way.
 Bon appetit!

 - 1 tablespoon olive oil